 For example, if you’re writing a family saga spanning several generations, its pacing will be leisurely, except for the scenes in which intense action takes place.
 Short stories are usually active from the start to get the reader through to the end, and adventure novels keep up a pretty quick pace.
-But most stories have peaks and valleys of action and breathers.
-You want to ratchet up the tension or suspense and then give your reader a moment to calm her racing heart.

 An effective way to track your novel’s pacing is to outline it.
 You can easily see where the action crests and lulls take place.

 Since not everyone outlines, an easier, just as effective way to help you determine if your novel’s pacing hits the peaks and valleys evenly is the ProWritingAid Pacing Check.

 Here’s what a section of writing looks like when you run the Summary Report in the online editor and scroll down to the Pacing section: